Reang (Bru) : A Tribal Support Initiative

 Since February 2016, Sewa International has been consistently working towards providing succor to the Brus through its initiatives in Employment such as :

-- Handloom Weaving: This is perhaps the most significant program for the tribe as it is an endeavor to preserve their traditional, indigenous art of handloom weaving apart from being an attempt to create yet another source of livelihood.
-It is important to know that it is the traditional dressing style of the Brus which tell them apart & make them stand out from other tribes.
-Especially striking is the traditional wrap around called Rnai, which is an essential piece of Bru culture and is the most loved clothing by the women.
+HANDLOOM WEAVING: This is perhaps the most significant program for the tribe as it is an endeavor to preserve their traditional, indigenous art of handloom weaving apart from being an attempt to create yet another source of livelihood.
+Especially intriguing is the traditional wrap around called Rnai, which is an essential piece of Bru culture and is the most loved clothing by the women.
 It is made painstakingly using handlooms with specialized skills and to pass on this art to next generation & provide a chance of trade and employment, Sewa International has provided training to more than 40 Bru women from different families.
-At a small event organized at Naisinghpara Refugee Camp, Tripura, on 19th Jan 2017, this training initiative was launched in the presence of Shri Animesh Dev Varma (DC, Kanchanpur) and Shri Nishant Aggarwal (CEO, Sewa International).

-- Computer Training: Program: We have trained more than 100 youths, so far, by providing them Computer Training at Naisinghpara camp and Damparengpui centers, Mizoram.
-The training programs are divided in two sub-categories in terms of program duration –a) 3 months basic computer training
+COMPUTER TRAINING : Program: We have trained more than 100 youths, so far, by providing them Computer Training at Naisinghpara camp and Damparengpui centers, Mizoram.
+The training programs are divided in two sub-categories in terms of program duration a) 3 months basic computer training b) 6 months diploma course training.

-- Education Centers for Bru children: It was a common observation in the camps in Tripura to see little children loitering in the streets or simply wasting away time instead of attending school.
+EDUCATION CENTER FOR CHILDREN : It was a common observation in the camps in Tripura to see little children loitering in the streets or simply wasting away time instead of attending school.
 On inquiry, it was found that there are only 2 schools nearby and those also do not meet the standard of education one would hope for, at the very least, for a child.
 Parents in camps can’t afford to send them to faraway private schools for better education leading to very low literacy rate in the camps.
 After discussions with the local team, it was decided to open a few Remedial Education Centres in the camps which would be run with the help of volunteers for couple of hours per day.
-What started as an experiment with 1-2 centres, has now turned into 14 centres in 2 camps at Naisinghpara and Ashapara, reaching out to more than 280 students who come happily to learn something new every day at our centres.
+What started as an experiment with 1-2 centres, has now turned into 14 centres in 2 camps at Naisinghpara and Ashapara, reaching out to more than 280 students.
 Seeing the response, Sewa International plans to start such centers at other camps as well.
 The main aims and objectives of the educational centre are as follows:

 - To provide free of cost tuition class for the poor and needy